bazelbuild/rules_swift/doc/explicit_modules.md

 from where it was built.
 It is still up to you to make sure the versions are compatible.

+NOTE: Until Swift 6.3 / Xcode 26.4, with Swift macros absolute paths would still be embedded in the swiftmodule files.
+This means debugging in `lldb` with explicit modules would not work with cached swiftmodules and is therefore disabled.

 ## Using explicit dependencies

 By default we implicitly add all possible precompiled modules to the